OxyHealth Hyperbaric Chamber: Unbiased Guide for Clinics, Athletes & Home Users

 1. Warranty

-OxyHealth offers a 5-year warranty across their entire product line.
-Summit to Sea and Newtowne offer 2 years.
-Most international brands offer 1 year.
-In a product category where compressor reliability matters, 5 years of coverage is a meaningful practical advantage, not just a marketing claim.
+OxyHealth offers a 5-year warranty across its entire product line.
+Summit to Sea and Newtowne offer 2 years, and most international brands offer 1 year.
+In a category where compressor reliability decides long-term cost, that coverage is a real practical advantage, not just a marketing claim.

 2. Installed Base